leonyoon/Avatar-Placement-User-Survey/README.md

 ~/pos/ : 10 feature vectors of Avatar X' placed by participants for each question repeated 11 times (10 answers x 11 repeats x 36 questions = 3960 rows).

 ~/neg/ : 110 feature vectors of randomly placed Avatar X' for each question (110 samples x 36 questions = 3960 rows).

-For house pair 1,

-Feature vector of person X from each of 36 questions data/x/feature_x_1.txt
-110 repeated

-3960 (raws) X 45 (columns)